lukassnoek/VoxelViz/README.md

 ![alt text](https://github.com/lukassnoek/VoxelViz/raw/master/img/model.gif "Logo Title Text 1")

 ## See for yourself!
-`VoxelViz` will run as a standalone app on a VPS [X8 BladeVPS](https://www.transip.nl/vps/) from TransIP, which can be viewed at [teaching.lukas-snoek.com](http://teaching.lukas-snoek.com/) and [showcase.lukas-snoek.com](http://showcase.lukas-snoek.com/).
+`VoxelViz` runs as a standalone app on a VPS [X8 BladeVPS](https://www.transip.nl/vps/) from TransIP, which can be viewed at [teaching.lukas-snoek.com](http://teaching.lukas-snoek.com/) and [showcase.lukas-snoek.com](http://showcase.lukas-snoek.com/).

+If you want to mess around with the app yourself with your own data, you can clone this repo!
-Alternatively, you can clone this repository and run the app(s) locally!
-First, you'll need to install the dependencies, which you can do through:
+First, you need to install the dependencies, which you can do through:

 	$ pip install -r requirements.txt

-Then, navigate to the directory (`usecase` or `teaching`) of the app you want to start, and
+Then, put your own data in the `usecase` or `teaching` folder (and rename the folder if you want), change the `config.json` file, and run:
-run:

 	$ python app.py

-Now, go to `http://localhost:8050` (or `:8051` for the `showcase` example) in your browser to view and use the app!
+Now, go to `http://localhost:8050` in your browser to view and use the app!

-## To do
-Couple of thing that I'd still like to implement!

-- Make it a standalone app for others to use!
-- Add option to load variable regressors in checkbox;
-- Toggle between timeseries view and frequency/powerplot view